-Keywords
+Research topics

 Wordclouds are great for visualization, and here we can get some clues about where we might follow up in a more rigorous analysis.
 Early research shows a focus on heavy metals, and oil spills and is concerned with risk.
 Bioaccumulation and eutrophication suggests further study into agricultural and industrial pollution.
 There isn’t much focus on plastics, bar mention of PCBs and chlorinated compounds.